OpenRCT2/OpenMusic/replacements/README.md

 Please make sure you have all the rights to your samples!
 All original works included should be licensed under the Creative Commons licensing.
 (Probably under CC BY-SA)

 Please put each style in their own folder.
 Folder naming format: `openrct2.music.<style>`
+Please update `README.md`'s Progress table with your PR!
 -----------------------
 For unfinished works:
 - A folder called `WIP`
 - Stems in WAV format of each instrument.
 Put these in the `WIP` folder.
-- A file called `unfinished.txt` which contains the following information: Full Name, Artist Name, Song name (ID if it has no name yet.),
+- A file called `unfinished.txt` which contains the following information: Full Name, Artist Name, Song name (ID if it has no name yet.), Style name.
 - (Optional) A project file.
 (Please provide what DAW and what VST plugins were used to create this project file in `unfinished.txt`)